-The Change Process Framework is a simple tool that is easily accessible to Hivos as an institution, as well as to staff and those tasked with programme development for use in the course of their project cycles.
+The Change Process Framework is a simple tool easily accessible to staff and those tasked with programme development for use in the course of project cycles.
 Structured around four steps that typically guide change, these steps are summarised below in Figure 3.
 The framework is built on four main questions used to help assess Hivos's ambition and the activities that need to be performed in order to start the process.
 The questions are interrelated; answering one is likely to inform others.
 A clear analysis of the changes Hivos will need to make (both internal and external) are provided in detail.